Adron/adron.github.io/_working/contents/docs/Speaking-Presentations-Workshops/index.md

 **Upcoming Presentations**

-* Inception to Iterative Development with Azure - A review of nothing to something with Go, Terraform, Docker, and Windows Azure... at locations to be announced.
+* [Inception to Iterative Development with Azure](/talks/inception-workflow-deployed) - An overview of the leanest, meanest, modern technique to dev stacks, implementation, and deployment.
+Location and dates coming soon!

 **Past Presentations**